rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 Since we didn’t receive any gold standard for this task during the competition we decided to make use of external resources.
 We decided to use an external labeled dataset to train a text classifier which is able to predict for a given abstract of a publication one or more research field label.

 The publications given througout the competition belongs to the domain of social sciences we considered metadata from a open access repository for the social sciences called SSOAR.
 The advantages are twofold.
 On the ond hand, we could rely on professional annotations in a given classification scheme covering the social sciences and related areas.
-On the other hand the source is openly available.[24]
+On the other hand the source is openly available.[27]

 The annotated data of SSOAR contains four different annotation schemes for research field related information.
-By reviewing these schemes, We decided to use the Classification Social Science (classoz) annotation scheme.
+By reviewing these schemes, we decided to use the Classification Social Science (classoz) annotation scheme.
 The number of classes in each schema, coverage of each classification, and the distribution of data in each schema affected our decision.
 An exhausitve description of the used data can be found in \[sec:external\_data\_sources\].

 #### Pre-processing and model architecture